 Here are five lessons that we can learn from this SAP failure.
 These lessons are relevant whether you are implementing SAP S4/HANA, Oracle Cloud ERP, Microsoft Dynamics, or any other ERP software:

-1. Organizations are often unwilling to change the way they need to, which can lead to SAP failure
+1. Organizations are often unwilling to change the way they need to

 The story cites an interesting example of how the company refused to adapt to SAP’s standard inventory management based on retail price, versus Lidl’s tradition of basing on purchase price.
 I don’t know how big of a deal this was to Lidle, or whether they could have realistically been expected to change, but it shows how even the smallest details can disrupt a project.